 Similarly perfect for any season, the cement Forte Collection by Nambé keeps tabletops looking both dynamic and clean.

 In the past, I tried to be thrifty and used several kitchen items as ice buckets and scoops over the years.
-I pretty much ruined them all, and it would’ve been much more eco-friendly to just get one beautiful set like this from the start.
+I pretty much ruined them all, and it would’ve been much more Earth-friendly to just get one beautiful set like this from the start.
 The mixed-media design of the ice bucket and matching wine chiller adds depth and personality to a tabletop without overcrowding it.

 One of the great things about a small home or apartment is that it doesn’t take long to clean and arrange it for guests.
 Even if you’re just returning home from work, or about to head out on a trip, you can squeeze in some of that quality socializing time at home.

 Adam and I realized long ago that you see nearly everything in a small space, so it’s wise to only acquire items that you truly need and love.
 That way, when it’s left out in the open, you don’t mind seeing it, and you won’t need to carve out a clever storage space for it.
 This definitely applies to luggage.